Dicridon/canoe/README.md

 To use classes and funcitons in `eninge`, we just need to include `engine/engine.hpp` in other source files(canoe adds `./components` to include path).

-After some coding, we want to run this project for a test, so we just need to type `canoe build && canoe run`, canoe would build this project and run the executable binary for you.
+After some coding, we want to run this project for a test, so we just need to type `canoe run`, canoe would build this project and run the executable binary for you.
 And the project would be:
 ```
 car
   |----config
   |----obj
-  |     |----engine.o
+  |     |----engin_engine.o
   |     |----main.o
   |----src
   |     |----components